 The Prayer Shawl Ministry is a ministry of healing where prayer shawls are knitted or crocheted for church members and their families.
 The shawls are blessed by a minister during one of our church services and are then given to a church member or family member due to illness, bereavement, or a new baby.
 Anyone is encouraged to notify a Prayer Shawl member or a pastor of a need for a prayer shawl - there are also request forms available in Communication Central in Fellowship Hall.

-The SECOND and FOURTH Monday of the month we meet from 10 - 12 am also in the Parlor
+The FIRST and THIRD Monday of the month we meet from 10 - 12 noon in the Parlor in Building B.

 (schedule changes are announced in the weekly bulletins)

 The only constant in this ministry is that we talk as fast (sometimes faster) as we knit and enjoy the Christian fellowship.